 <Results>

 To investigate how diet may impact the zebrafish gut microbiome diversity, composition, and relative abundance, we fed zebrafish one of three commonly used laboratory diets (Gemma, Watts, and ZIRC; see Table in supplementary material).
 At 3 months of age, we collected fecal samples and used 16S rRNA gene sequencing to identify microbial taxa.
 Additionally, we measured weight, length, and body condition score to assess how these diets may impact zebrafish physiology.
-Body condition score is a length normalized metric of weight (for equation, see Methods), and a general indicator of health in zebrafish.
+Body condition score is a length normalized metric of weight (for equation, see Methods) and serves as a general indicator of health in zebrafish.

-Briefly, to determine if physiology differed between diets, we used Wilcoxon Signed-Ranks Tests to identify parameters that best explained the variation in weight and body condition score.
-We find that diet and sex significantly associated with weight and body condition.
+We first determined if physiology, represented here by weight and body condition score, differed between diets. , we used Wilcoxon Signed-Ranks Tests to identify parameters that best explained the variation in weight and body condition score.
+Wilcoxon Signed-Rank Tests found that diet and sex significantly associated with weight and body condition.
 Female fish had higher weight and body condition scores compared to males (Z = 1,505, P < 0.001; Table S1.1).
-ZIRC had the highest mean body condition score compared to Gemma and Watts (Z = 301 and 225, P = 0.44 and 0.006, respectively; Table S1.1.1).
-Gemma and Watts fed fish weight and body condition scores did not significantly differ from each other.
+The ZIRC diet had the highest mean body condition score compared to the Gemma (Z = 301, P = 0.44) and Watts diets (225, 0.006, Table S1.1.1).
+Fish fed the Gemma and Watts diets did not significantly differ from one another in terms of weight and body condition scores.
 We did not observe a significant interaction between diet and sex on weight and body condition score.
 Collectively, results indicate that diet has an effect on physiology.
 Next, we asked if diet associated with gut microbiome diversity and composition.
-To assess microbiome diversity, we built generalized linear models (GLM) to identify if diet associated with variation in Observed, Simpson’s and Shannon Indices of diversity.
-An ANOVA test of these GLMs revealed that alpha diversity associated with diet across all three diversity indices (p < 0.05; Fig 1C; Table S1.2.2).
-A post hoc Tukey test showed that ZIRC fed fish diversity was significantly different to Watts fed fish across all diversity indices, and differed from Gemma only in Simpson’s index (p < 0.05; Table S1.2.3).
-Gemma and Watts only differed significantly in Observed diversity index, and ZIRC and Gemma only differed in the Shannon diversity index.
-To assess microbiome composition, we used the Bray-Curtis and Canberra dissimilarity metrics to compare pairs of microbiome community composition.
-A PERMANOVA test revealed that gut microbiome communities fed different diets are significantly different from one another in their composition.
+First, we built generalized linear models (GLM) to determine if diet associated with variation in one of three measures of microbiome alpha-diversity: richness, Simpson’s Index, and Shannon Entropy.
+An ANOVA test of these GLMs revealed that alpha diversity varies as a function of diet for all three measures of diversity (p < 0.05; Fig 1C; Table S1.2.2).
+A post hoc Tukey test clarified that ZIRC- and Watts-diet fed fish exhibited significant differences in diversity for all three metrics, whereas ZIRC- and Gemma-diet fed fish only differed when considering the Simpton’s index (p < 0.05; Table S1.2.3).
+Gemma and Watts only differed significantly in terms of richness, and ZIRC and Gemma only differed when considering the Shannon diversity index.

+Next, we used the Bray-Curtis and Canberra dissimilarity metrics to evaluate how diet associates with microbiome composition.
+A PERMANOVA test revealed that gut microbiome communities fed different diets are significantly different from one another in their composition (p = NNN).
 Additionally, we assessed beta-dispersion, a measure of variation of microbiome communities, by calculating each gut microbiome community’s distance from their respective centroid.
 Beta-dispersion levels for Bray-Curtis differed significantly, where Watts had higher dispersion and differed from the other two diets, but ZIRC and Gemma did not differ from each other.
 For the Canberra measure, Gemma fed fish had the least dispersion and was significantly different from ZIRC and Watts, but ZIRC and Watts did not differ from each other.

 Finally, to better understand the interactions between the diets and the gut microbiome, we quantified differential abundance using ANCOM-BC.
 We observed 24 taxa were significantly abundant in at least one of the three diets.
 Collectively, these results indicate that commonly used zebrafish laboratory diets have a differential effect on microbiome structure at 3 months of age.

 <Discussion>